Euchie23/SquidStack/Foundation/README.md

 ## Overview 📚🦑

 Illex argentinus, the Argentine shortfin squid, is a crucial species in marine ecosystems and fisheries.
 Its ability to bioaccumulate pollutants makes it a useful bioindicator for assessing marine pollution levels, particularly in regions with high seafood consumption.
-The dashboard presents our analytical workflow for trace metal analysis and organic compound contamination, which aims to ensure the reliability and accuracy of the analytical methods used in this study.<br>
+The dashboard presents our analytical workflow for trace metal analysis and organic compound contamination,and aims to ensure the reliability and accuracy of the analytical methods used in this study.<br>

 <img src="../docs/Analytical_flowchart.svg" alt="Analytical Workflow">
 <sub><i>Notesℹ️ and limitations⚠️ are embedded at key stages to guide interpretation, highlight potential sources of bias, and support informed decision-making during analysis.</i></sub><br><br>

 The above flowchart outlines the analytical workflow used to validate methods for detecting trace metals and organic contaminants in Illex argentinus.
-Each step represents a key stage in sample preparation, instrumental analysis, and data quality assessment, including checks against established validity ranges.
+Each stage—sample processing, instrumental analysis, quantification and data preprocessing, and analytical method validation—comprises key steps that together produce two well-structured datasets for statistical analyses.